omoefe-123/Marketpeak_Ecommerce/README.md

 ![instaling-cloning-git](Images/clone-linux-server.jpg)

-# Task 3.
+# 2.3.
 Installing a Web Server on EC2
  Using yum package manager for htttpd software
  The below command was used to install Apache